-In recent months I’ve been working with The Lafayette Project, a consulting group initiated by my good friend Matty Hart.
+In recent months I’ve been working with The Lafayette Practice, a consulting group initiated by my good friend Matty Hart.
 The Lafayette Practice is a consortium of international professionals spanning 50 years of deeply engaged experience solving the complex problems that foundations and nonprofit organizations encounter.
 Our first project together was creation of a report for the International Day Against Homophobia & Transphobia (IDAHO) organization, titled “Potential, Strategy, and Impact: A Report on IDAHO’s Opportunities at a Critical Juncture.”
 The goal of this project was to develop a broad fundraising strategy for IDAHO, with a recommended implementation plan, addressing structural changes necessary for fundraising success in the US and beyond.
-Looking at short-term and long-term fundraising opportunities, identify funding trends, and reviewing potential legal structures, The Lafayette Project (TLP) offered a series of recommendations that will contribute to the organization’s financial and organizational sustainability.
+Looking at short-term and long-term fundraising opportunities, identify funding trends, and reviewing potential legal structures, The Lafayette Practice (TLP) offered a series of recommendations that will contribute to the organization’s financial and organizational sustainability.

 I have been doing some transcription work over the past year for my pal Suzy Subways and the SLAM Herstory Project – it’s super inspiring about the power of oral history and people’s history.
 Can’t wait till the book version comes out – these interviews are so awesome.